 In subaortic stenosis, the left ventricular outflow tract just below the aortic valve has a scar-like narrowing or “stenosis“ (which is another word for “narrowing”).
-This web page attempts to present a review of this condition including its diagnosis and treatment.
+This web page attempts to present a review of this condition including its diagnosis and treatment as well what terms like "ventricular outflow tract" and "aortic valve" mean.

-In subaortic stenosis, the left ventricular outflow tract just below the aortic valve has a scar-like narrowing or “stenosis“ (which is another word for “narrowing.”
+In subaortic stenosis, the left ventricular outflow tract just below the aortic valve has a scar-like narrowing or “stenosis“ (which is basically just a medical word for “narrowing").
 This means that the left ventricle must pump extra hard to get the correct blood volume through the narrowed area.
-The blood squirts through in a turbulent fashion which creates a sound known as a “heart murmur.”
-While any cause of turbulent blood flow can be heard as a murmur and a murmur does not always indicate disease is present, the murmur is usually the first sign that the puppy in question might have SAS.
+The blood squirts through in a turbulent high pressure fashion which creates a sound known as a “heart murmur" and makes a bulge in the aorta where the blood squirted against it.
+While any cause of turbulent blood flow can be heard as a murmur and a murmur does not always indicate disease is present, the murmur is usually the first sign that the puppy in question might have SAS, especially if the murmur is loudest over the aortic valve.

-The most commonly affected breeds for SAS include the Golden retriever, Rottweiler, Newfoundland, Great Dane, Boxer, German Shepherd and German Short-haired pointer.
+The most commonly affected breeds for SAS include the Golden retriever, Rottweiler, Dogue de Bordeaux, Newfoundland, Great Dane, Boxer, German Shepherd and German Short-haired pointer.

 When a puppy with SAS is born, the stenosis is very small, barely a ridge near the valve, but over the first six months of life the stenosis grows and the murmur (hopefully) becomes more apparent.